DLD Video

 MIT Sloan School of Management

-Andrew McAfee is the Co-Founder and Co-Director of the Initiative on the Digital Economy and a Principal Research Scientist at the MIT Sloan School of Management.
+Andrew McAfee is Co-Director of the MIT Initiative on the Digital Economy and a Principal Research Scientist at the MIT Sloan School of Management.
 He studies how digital technologies are changing business, the economy, and society.
 He is the author of More from Less and The Second Machine Age (with Erik Brynjolfsson).

 Zanny Minton Beddoes